canonical/charmed-openstack-upgrader/docs/explanation/planning.rst

 The plan can also be obtained without the need to perform a cloud upgrade using the **plan** command.
 See :doc:`Plan an upgrade <../how-to/plan-upgrade>`.

+The Greek letter Psi `Ψ` means that the step will run in parallel compared with other steps in the same level.
+In the example above on the `data-plane hypervisors upgrade`, `unit 1` will run on parallel compared with `unit K`, but their `upgrade steps A to Z` will run sequentially.

 Different upgrade strategies are chosen for control-plane and data-plane applications when preparing the plan.
 For details, please refer to :doc:`Upgrade <./upgrade>`.